seanm3g/DungeonFighter-v2/Documentation/05-Systems/TEXT_DISPLAY_RULES.md

 ### Status Effects
 - Status effects are part of the action block (no blank line)
-- Displayed with 4-space indentation
+- Displayed with 5-space indentation (matches roll info)
+- Standalone status effects follow actor-based spacing (no blank line for same actor, blank line for different actor)

 ### Critical Miss Narratives
 - Critical miss narratives are part of the action block (no blank line)